griffithlab/htlv_integration_sites/README.md

 done
 ```

-Based on this analysis it seems that for these data in the RAW read sequences we only really see the "TGACAATGAC" sequence and only in Read 2 files
+Based on this analysis it seems that for these data in the RAW read sequences we only really see:
+- the "GTCATTGTCA" sequence in Read 1 files (Seq2-rev-comp above)
+- the "TGACAATGAC" sequence in Read 2 files (Seq2 above)

 ####
 Summarize the total read counts for each fastq file